IBM/helayers/README.md

 This is currently supported on Linux only (x86 and IBM Z).

+### pyhelayerslite Python package

+Install the [pyhelayerslite](https://pypi.org/project/pyhelayerslite/) Python package:

+    pip install pyhelayerslite

+This is currently supported on Windows only.

 ## License

 HElayers is provided under a community edition license for non-commercial use;